This guide looks at the various ages for children that have some relevance to safeguarding.

 - Can leave home without a parent or guardian's consent.

-- Can get married (civil partnership) with parental consent – England, Wales & Northern Ireland.
-In Scotland, can get married (civil partnership) from the age of 16, with or without parental consent.
+- Can get married in Scotland (civil partnership) from the age of 16, with or without parental consent.

 - Can choose to leave care.